-2020 was the year that changed everything, and the lessons in contingent workforce management were many.
+2021 was the year that accelerated the dramatic changes of the pandemic, and the lessons in contingent workforce management were many.

 The unprecedented events of the past year introduced many organisations to the undeniable advantages – and the power – of a flexible, agile workforce.
 In an uncertain economic environment, business leadership sought flexibility in their workforce and lower business overheads.